Bail in the United Kingdom: Bail in modern England and Wales

 In the modern English bail system monetary payments play a very small role.
 Securities and sureties can be taken as conditions for being granted bail, but these amounts are not excessive.
 Wider restrictions such as curfews, electronic monitoring, presenting at a police station, and limits on meeting specific people or going to specific places are more common conditions.

 The Bail Act 1976 was enacted with the aims of creating more conditions by which defendants could be denied bail and also redefining the parameters of fulfilling bail.
 The 1976 Act also nullified the recognizance system, removing the requirement of paying a specific amount of money and instead arresting defendants for failing to surrender.

-Bail in England and Wales
+England and Wales

 The main legislation relating to modern English bail are the Bail Act 1976 and the Police and Criminal Evidence Act 1984 (PACE).
 Both Acts have been heavily amended by more recent legislation.
 Their division represents the major distinction in bail: bail issued by the police (or other law enforcement agencies) before charge and bail issued by a court after charge.
 PACE bail is subject to the standards set in s3, 3A, 5 and 5A of the Bail Act 1976.
 The qualified right to bail established by s4 Bail Act 1976 is subject both to exceptions and exclusions discussed below.